-Type 5: soft blobs with clear-cut edges
+Type 5: Soft blobs with clear-cut edges

 The authors of www.gutsense.org consider this form ideal.
 It is typical for a person who has stools twice or three times daily, after major meals.
-The diameter is 1 to 1.5 cm (0.4–0.6”). *Note – many other sites list 4 and 5 as preferred shapes.
+The diameter is 1 to 1.5 cm (0.4–0.6”).

 Type 6: Fluffy pieces with ragged edges, a mushy stool

 These kind of stools may suggest a slightly hyperactive colon (fast motility), excess dietary potassium, or sudden dehydration or spike in blood pressure related to stress (both cause the rapid release of water and potassium from blood plasma into the intestinal cavity).

 Type 7: Watery, no solid pieces

 During paradoxical diarrhea the liquid contents of the small intestine (up to 1.5–2 liters/quarts daily) have no place to go but down, because the large intestine is stuffed with impacted stools throughout its entire length.
 Some water gets absorbed, the rest accumulates in the rectum.

 We need to look at the colon as not only a part of your digestive system, but part of the body as a whole.
 Did you know that an under active thyroid can contribute to constipation?
 And that the gastrocolic reflex (the urge to poop) typically weakens as we age?

 I (unfortunately) found this information out first hand when my thyroid became sluggish.
 The good news is that by changing my diet, I am now happily in the 4-5 range.
 Here are some of the changes I've made during the last year or so that have helped me.

-6 Tips for Better Bowel Movements
+7 Tips for Healthy Bowel Movements